 To view the numbers of tasks occurring at each location apply the grouping.

-- Using MS Project 2010 click on: View > Group > Location
+- Using Microsoft Project 2010 click on: View > Group > Location

-- Using earlier levels of MS Project click on: Project > Group by > Location
+- Using earlier levels of Microsoft Project click on: Project > Group by > Location

 More task count information can be gained by applying filters.
 Some useful filters for this purpose could be Late tasks, Critical tasks, Uncompleted tasks, Milestone tasks, Over budget tasks, Should have started tasks, etc. After a filter is applied you can then apply an outline level to view totals.

 Another filtering idea is to filter by value within a column.
 For example, you might want to know how many tasks contain the word 'Develop' by location.
 Using the location group created above apply the group and apply a custom filter View > Filter: > New Filter which contains the word 'Develop' and then apply Outline Level 1.
 Notice in the example below the number of occurrences per location has changed.

 One more idea is to group tasks by week and find out how many tasks should be starting in weekly timeframes.

 - Using Microsoft Project 2010 click on the Start column and select: Group by > Week to create the grouping quickly.
 You may also click on: Project > Group by > New Group by and create a grouping object.